 You Might Also Like

-The Wind and the Sun – comic story for kids
+The Bat, the Birds, and the Beasts – comic story for kids

-The Bull and the Calf – comic story for kids
+The Swallow and the Other Birds – comic story for kids

-The Fox and the Goat – comic story for kids
+The Crow and the Pitcher – comic story for kids

-Jupiter and the Monkey – comic story for kids
+The Horse, Hunter, and Stag – comic story for kids